 The Gulf Stream predates the popular film “Jaws” by almost 100 years, but the fear effect is similar.
 To be stranded at sea is bad enough, but adding hungry sharks to the mix is definitely worse.
 Personally, this ranks very high as one of my biggest fears!

 In the later years of Winslow Homer’s life, he lived in almost total seclusion along the coast of Maine.
 While he was interested in the sea, in his later years he was almost obsessed with it and our vulnerability in regards to it.

-He traveled many times during the winter to the Bahamas and there he found the inspiration for this painting.
-The gulf stream is the warm current that flows from the north of the Atlantic down to the Southern Atlantic.
+He traveled many times during the winter to the Bahamas, and there he found the inspiration for this painting.
+The Gulf Sttream is the warm current that flows from the north of the Atlantic down to the Southern Atlantic.

 In the painting, a man faces a fairly hopeless solution.
 The boat has suffered some calamity is without a mast and rudder.
 Next to his feet, you can see a few stalks of sugar cane which is the man’s only form of food.
-Unfortunately, unbeknownst to the man, is a ship in the distant horizon which Homer later added to the composition as a sign of hopeful rescue.
+Unbeknownst to the man is a ship in the distant horizon which Homer later added to the composition as a sign of hopeful rescue.